-Under the Illinois Not for Profit Corporation Act, an organization’s Board of Directors must meet at least once per year to make and record major decisions about the direction of the organization.
+Under Illinois Not for Profit Corporation Act, an organization’s Board of Directors must do board meetings at least once per year to make and record major decisions about the direction of the organization.
 Minutes are the history of the organization and the Board’s major actions.
 Deciding what should go into your minutes is often more art than science.
 Here are our recommendations:

 2. Minutes should provide a summary of topics discussed and actions that were taken.
 You rarely need to go into the details of who said what.